Children's Literature: Lesson Plans and Resources

 This lesson plan for 1st or 2nd grade titled "Dealing with Differences" uses Virginia Fleming's Be Good to Eddie Lee to help teach tolerance of students with disabilities.
 It is part of a unit titled " Differences: Opening Doors to Social Studies with Children's Literature. "

-A CyberGuide with a 5th-grade unit for this book about Ben Franklin by Robert Lawson.
-For a modified version of this unit, click here.
+A unit for grades 3-5 using this book about Ben Franklin by Robert Lawson.

 An elementary-grade activity.
 See also Learning Activities for The Boxcar Children Book #1 and Boxcar Children for several vocabulary worksheets and comprehension pages.

 A 5th-grade lesson plan integrating language arts and the social studies using this book by Yoshiko Uchida.
 Scroll past the end of this lesson for other lesson plans related to Japanese-American internment during WW II.
 Click here for another 5th-grade lesson plan using this book to connect children's literature and the visual arts.

 A unit titled Afghanistan and The Breadwinner using this book by Deborah Ellis